LeenZebdeh/LeenZebdeh.github.io/_projects/412_final_project.md

 <li>Making it more precise:</li>

-To make facing the helper slot more precise, we decided to use the translation vector to align the robot with the apriltag of the helper slot and then go backward.
+To make facing the helper slot more precise, we decided to use the translation vector to align the robot with the AprilTag of the helper slot and then go backward.
 We were trying to achieve this by making very small angle turns using the sign of the x value of the translation matrix.
 Nevertheless, the issue of small offset of angle would occur again and cause the robot to park in the wrong parking slot.
-Another obstacle that we were facing was that the robot didn’t have the capability of making small turns: If we gave the velocity too low, the robot would sometimes stop moving as it didn’t have enough power to turn in its place; If we gave the velocity too high, the robot would turn too much and cause the robot to enter the loop of turning too much to the left of the apriltag, then turning too much to the right.
-We tried to fix this problem by using the x value of the translation matrix for the amount of angle it has to turn towards the apriltag.
+Another obstacle that we were facing was that the robot didn’t have the capability of making small turns: If we gave the velocity too low, the robot would sometimes stop moving as it didn’t have enough power to turn in its place; If we gave the velocity too high, the robot would turn too much and cause the robot to enter the loop of turning too much to the left of the AprilTag, then turning too much to the right.
+We tried to fix this problem by using the x value of the translation matrix for the amount of angle it has to turn towards the AprilTag.
 To be more precise, we started using x/3 when turning so that the value of x will decrease to 0 eventually after making small x/3 turns.
 However, the issue of overturning, or not being able to turn was still there.

 <li>Final idea:</li>

-In the end, we decide to not be very precise when facing the helper slot, and make up for this by taking into the consideration the x_value of the translation matrix that we would receive from the apriltag of the helper slot when we were backing to the target slot.
+In the end, we decide to not be very precise when facing the helper slot, and make up for this by taking into the consideration the x_value of the translation matrix that we would receive from the AprilTag of the helper slot when we were backing to the target slot.
 So, we would approximately do 90 degrees turn towards the helper slot and start to go backwards.

 </ul>
 </ul>
 <li>Backing to the desired parking slot:</li>

 As we weren’t precise when turning towards the helper slot, we had to make up for it when backing.
 We made the wheels turn in the same direction, however, one faster than the other.
-First, we would find the sign of the x_value of the translation matrix to determine whether the robot is facing towards the right side of the apriltag of the helper slot, or the left.
+First, we would find the sign of the x_value of the translation matrix to determine whether the robot is facing towards the right side of the AprilTag of the helper slot, or the left.
 Then, we would decide which wheel should have higher velocity than the other using this information.
-For example: if the robot is facing towards the right side of the apriltag, then we would give the left wheel velocity the value of -(v_constant + abs(x)) and the right wheel the value of -(v_constant) when going backwards.
-The negative sign causes the robot to go backwards, and adding the absolute value of x to a certain wheel, would cause the robot to align itself towards the apriltag of the helper slot when going backwards, which would cause the robot to park in the target area.
+For example: if the robot is facing towards the right side of the AprilTag, then we would give the left wheel velocity the value of -(v_constant + abs(x)) and the right wheel the value of -(v_constant) when going backwards.
+The negative sign causes the robot to go backwards, and adding the absolute value of x to a certain wheel, would cause the robot to align itself towards the AprilTag of the helper slot when going backwards, which would cause the robot to park in the target area.
 We also used the distance to the target slot when backing so that the robot would not hit the Apriltag in the target area.

 </ol>